rooprob/puppeteer/README.markdown

 * Make sure you remove `.git/` folder, because you would like to have your own versioning, isn't it?
 * Install needed NPM packages for dev purposes: `npm install`
-* Remember that you should have Gulp.js, Bower and some other NPM packages installed globally
+* Remember that you should have Grunt, Bower and some other NPM packages installed globally
 * Install project dependencies: `bower install`
 * Run your Grunt default task: `grunt`